SystemView

 • if the MicroEJ Core Engine OS task priority is 7, the Java thread must appear above an OS task with priority 6.

-To keep a consistent line ordering in SystemView, the priorities sent to SystemView client respect the following rules:
+To keep a consistent line ordering in SystemView, the priorities sent to the SystemView client respect the following rules:

 • OS task: priority_sent = task_priority * 100.